podium-lib/dev-tool/packages/client/CONTRIBUTING.md

 You'll have to [repeat the steps](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) the next time you start Firefox, and hit the refresh button when you rebuild the extension.

+NB: you may have to give the Podium extension permission to run.
+Look for a dot on the extension and consider allowing it to always run on the domain you're working on.

 #### Chrome

 The approach should be similar in Chromium-based browsers.